stellar/go/services/regulated-assets-approval-server/README.md

 - payments whose amount does not meet the configured threshold are considered compliant and revised according to the SEP-8 specification.
 - payments with an amount exceeding the threshold need further action.

-It is important to notice the SEP-8 "success" response has not been implemented yet so even if the submitted transaction is compliant to be marked as successful according with SEP-8, the service will reject it.
+It is important to notice the SEP-8 "success" response has not been implemented yet so even if the submitted transaction is compliant to be marked as successful according with SEP-8, this service will reject it.
 ```

 This is a [SEP-8] Approval Server reference implementation based on SEP-8 v1.7.1